-The Commission approved project budgets totaling over \$25 million in the current 2-year budget cycle for the continued planning of regional and local projects in February of 2020.
-Funding of \$17 million has been encumbered for regional projects in the current fiscal year 2020-2021.
-An additional \$6 million is available for regional projects.
-For local projects, \$6.3 million in funding is currently available to pursue exploration and planning for reuse.
+Funding of \$17 million was encumbered for regional projects for the current fiscal year 2020-2021.
+For local projects, \$4.3 million in funding is currently available to pursue exploration and planning for reuse.

 The regional funds are aimed at completing planning studies for the Daly City Recycled Water Expansion Project, Crystal Springs Purified Water Project, ACWD-USD Purified Water Project, LVE Project, and Conveyance Alternatives.
 We anticipate that we will move into the design phase of the Daly City Recycled Water Project (unless a non-recycled water alternative is preferred after an alternatives analysis) and if conveyance is not a barrier, we could enter into Service Agreements and participate in a JPA for the construction and implementation of the LVE Project.
 The level of funding sought in this period assumes we will be in a position to continue to move forward on all of the current planning efforts.